- What is the Double Dawgs program?

 - How will I get access to register for graduate-level courses?

-Once you are accepted into a Double Dawgs program, the pathway advisor will grant you the necessary override to register for your graduate-level courses.
+Once you are accepted into a Double Dawgs program, you are approved to register for graduate-level courses.

 - Am I guaranteed admission into the Graduate School if I am accepted into a Double Dawgs program?

-Students apply to the graduate program as part of their Double Dawg pathway.
-Each Double Dawg program has its
+Students apply to the graduate program as part of their Double Dawgs program.
+Each Double Dawgs program has its

 own requirements for graduate admission.

-Your Double Dawg pathway advisor will guide you through this process.
+Your Double Dawgs program advisor will guide you through this process.

 - When will I become a graduate student?